Welcome to today's edition of the Rush 24-7 podcast.

 A perfect answer is as state party chairman.

-I'm gonna respect what the Republican voters of my state say.
+I'm going to respect what the Republican voters of my state say.

 I am just one other voter in that regard.

-I'm not gonna say anything to help or hurt advance or hold back any candidate.
+I'm not going to say anything to help or hurt, advance, or hold back any candidate.

 Let the marketplace have its way.

-Whoever Delaware Republicans want, that's my candidate, and I'm gonna help that candidate beat the Democrat.
+Whoever Delaware Republicans want, that's my candidate, and I'm going to help that candidate beat the Democrat.

 What a weasel.

-Let's head down to the Tidewater area of Virginia.
+Let's head down to the Tidewater area of Virginia in Norfolk.

 Hello.

-You turned a great job today, and I like to dovetail a couple of uh callers before me that they did great jobs as well.
+You're doing a great job today, and I'd like to dovetail a couple of callers before me that they did great jobs as well.

 It doesn't matter if O'Donnell wins or loses.